Planting & Care Tips

 Pruning

-We recommend not pruning your roses from us for the first year or two until they are well-established (except to remove dead canes).
+We recommend not pruning your roses from us for the first year or so until they are well-established (except to remove dead canes).
 You can deadhead your repeat bloomers to encourage repeating flushes.

 Spraying